Guidelines on videoconference and teleconference Meetings

 - Participants should be provided the contact information for someone who can assist with any questions or concerns about recording, such as not wishing to be recorded, being in a significantly different time zone, not having the technological means to participate, or being disadvantaged in any way by video/audio recording.

 - If recording a meeting is necessary, then offer alternatives to recording.
-Some examples include:
+Some examples might include:

-- making the recording available for individuals who do not attend the real-time event;
+- not requiring attendance at the meeting, but making the recording available for individuals who do not attend the real-time event;

-- not recording the entire event—for example, turn off recording for the last 5 minutes of the final Q&A period;
+- not recording the entire event—for example, turn off recording for the last 5 minutes of the meeting, such as during the final Q&A period;

 - providing way(s) for questions to be received anonymously during the event via a moderator—whether through the videoconference platform itself or outside the platform (such as through email);